mikyll/UnityDOTS-Thesis/Documentation/Prototype Documentation.md

 #### `TemporaryChangeMaterialOnTriggerSystem` System
 This system iterates over entities having a buffer of <b>StatefulTriggerEvent</b> components and the <b>TemporaryChangeMaterialOnTriggerComponent</b> component:
-* <b>StatefulTriggerEvent</b> is contained in file <a href="/DOTS%20Prototype/Assets/Scripts/Components/DynamicBufferTriggerEventAuthoring.cs">DynamicBufferTriggerEventAuthoring.cs</a> and allows you to accumulate "Trigger" events (they're launched when an object crosses a portal, through the properties of the latter's PhysicsShape component).
+* <b>StatefulTriggerEvent</b> is contained in file <a href="/DOTS%20Prototype/Assets/Scripts/Components/DynamicBufferTriggerEventAuthoring.cs">DynamicBufferTriggerEventAuthoring.cs</a> and allows us to accumulate "Trigger" events (they're launched when an object crosses a portal, through the properties of the latter's PhysicsShape component).
 Through this we can know the exact frame of entry and exit from the portal, as well as the frames in which an entity remains within it, since the single Trigger events are buffered and the status of the previous frame is checked.
 This file was taken from the Unity sub-repository <a href="https://github.com/Unity-Technologies/EntityComponentSystemSamples/blob/master/UnityPhysicsSamples/Documentation/samples.md">UnityPhysicsSamples</a>, where there are several examples for using the Physics package.
 * <b>TemporaryChangeMaterialOnTriggerComponent</b> contains the entity whose material the portal will change each time it passes through the portal.

 Inside the ForEach, we iterate over the trigger events of the buffer, which contain the entity with which the portal collided, checking in particular when this enters or exits: